numba/numba/docs/source/cuda-reference/kernel.rst

 .. function:: numba.cuda.fp16.hexp (a)

-   Calculates the natural exponential operation on the 16-bit floating point argument.
+   Calculates the natural exponential operation of the 16-bit floating point argument.

    Returns the 16-bit floating point result of the exponential operation.

 .. function:: numba.cuda.fp16.hexp10 (a)

-   Calculates the base 10 exponential on the 16-bit floating point argument.
+   Calculates the base 10 exponential of the 16-bit floating point argument.

    Returns the 16-bit floating point result of the exponential operation.

 .. function:: numba.cuda.fp16.hexp2 (a)

-   Calculates the base 2 exponential on the 16-bit floating point argument.
+   Calculates the base 2 exponential of the 16-bit floating point argument.

    Returns the 16-bit floating point result of the exponential operation.